-The Board of Directors consisted of six members until the annual general meeting in April 2011 and five thereafter, all elected by the general meeting.
+The Board of Directors consisted of five members in 2012, all elected by the general meeting.
 The Board of Directors has established three committees: an Audit Committee, a Remuneration Committee and a Nomination Committee, each consisting of three board members.
 The Chairman and Deputy Chairman of the Board of Directors are members of all three committees, and the remaining board members are each member of one committee.
 The Audit Committee assists the Board of Directors in the supervision of issues concerning accounting, auditing and internal controls.
 The Remuneration Committee oversees developments in salary and bonus systems, including whether incentive programmes promote continuous and long-term value creation for shareholders.
-The Remuneration Committee also prepares recommendations to the Board of Directors in carrying out the Board of Directors' self-evaluation as well as in identifying and recommending the candidates that the Board of Directors should propose to the general meeting based on the Board of Directors' competence profile and the conclusions from the Board of Directors' self-evaluation process.
+The Remuneration Committee also prepares recommendations to the Board of Directors on remuneration policy and overall guidelines for incentive pay to management.
+The Nomination Committee assists e.g. the Chairman of the Board of Directors in carrying out the Board of Directors' self-evaluation as well as in identifying and recommending the candidates that the Board of Directors should propose to the general meeting based on the Board of Directors' competence profile and the conclusions from the Board of Directors' self-evaluation process.
 The specific mandate for each committee can be found on the company's website, www.HplusH.com.